 B. "Education Records"

-"Education records" are those records that are directly related to and identify the student, and that are maintained by the Monterey Institute for the purpose of providing educational services to the student.
-The Institute does not maintain audio, video, and digitized records for this purpose.
-For example, if an email contains information that is part of a student’s educational record, the contents of that email will be recorded other than on the Institute’s email system.
+"Education records" are those records that are directly related to and identify the student, and that are maintained by the Middlebury Institute for the purpose of providing educational services to the student.
+The Middlebury Institute does not maintain audio, video, and digitized records for this purpose.
+For example, if an email contains information that is part of a student’s educational record, the contents of that email will be recorded other than on the Middlebury Institute’s email system.